GemmaButcher-dev/freestyle_dance/README.md

 1. Bootstrap 4.3.1:
    Bootstrap was used to assist with the responsiveness and styling of the website.
-2. Hover.css:
-   Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
-3. Google Fonts:
+2. Google Fonts:
    Google fonts were used to import the 'Poppins' and 'Roboto' font into the style.css file which is used on all pages throughout the project.
-4. Font Awesome:
+3. Font Awesome:
    Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
-5. jQuery:
+4. jQuery:
    jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 5. Git
    Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.